 Supported Computing Platforms and Source Code

-All PEST++ source code and its associated libraries, as well as the general run manager source code, have been integrated in the Microsoft Visual Studio® 2010 integrated development environment.
-PEST++ is known to run on Windows® (XP/7) platforms.
-There should be no problems running the code on Linux® or Macintosh® operating systems, but this has not been attempted by the authors.
+All PEST++ suite source code and its associated libraries, as well as the general run manager source code, have been integrated in the Microsoft Visual Studio® 2013 integrated development environment.
+PEST++ is known to run on Windows®, Linux®, and Macintosh® operating systems.

-The PEST++ code is written entirely in C++; routines supporting the template and instruction file protocols are taken directly from the PEST Fortran source code.
+The PEST++ code is written entirely in C++.
 Compilation of the code has been routinely accomplished by using the Intel compilers.

 Software User Rights Notice

-The PEST++ code is designed to provide a foundation for an open-source development environment capable of producing robust and efficient parameter estimation tools for the environmental modeling community into the future.
+The PEST++ software suite is designed to provide a foundation for an open-source development platform capable of producing robust and efficient software tools for the environmental modeling community into the future.
 This software, documentation, and example data sets are made available by the authors and the U.S. Geological Survey (USGS) to be used in the public interest and in the advancement of science.
-The performance of PEST++ has been tested in a variety of applications.
+The performance of the PEST++ suite software has been tested in a variety of applications.
 Future applications, however, might reveal errors that were not detected in the test simulations.
 Users are requested to notify the U.S. Geological Survey contact of any errors found in this document or the computer program using the email address available listed above.
 Updates might occasionally be made to this document and the PEST++ program; users are encouraged to check the website periodically.